Jaitely54/Banking-Management-System-in-C-/README.md

 - **Data Persistence**: Currently, the program does not save user data persistently.
 Implementing file handling or database integration could be a future enhancement.
 - **Error Handling**: The program lacks robust error handling, especially for invalid inputs.
 - **User Interface**: The console interface is basic and could be improved for a better user experience.
-- **Security**: The application does not encrypt user data, which is crucial for real-world applications.

 ## Disclaimer